scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 In the previous section, you saw [how to execute a transaction with multiple transaction manager instances](#execute-a-transaction-with-multiple-transaction-manager-instances).
 However, you may also need to handle exceptions properly.
 This section describes how to handle exceptions in Two-phase Commit Transactions.

-Two-phase commit transactions are basically executed by multiple processes/applications (a coordinator and participants).
+Two-phase Commit Transactions are basically executed by multiple processes/applications (a coordinator and participants).
-However, in this example code, you can see multiple transaction managers (`transactionManager1` and `transactionManager2`) in a single process.
+However, in this example code, we use multiple transaction managers (`transactionManager1` and `transactionManager2`) in a single process for ease of explanation.

 The following example code shows how to handle exceptions in Two-phase Commit Transactions: